Northern Democratic Brigade: Continued operations against pro-Turkish forces and ISIL

 When Turkey began to prepare its military intervention in Afrin, a commander of the Northern Democratic Brigade declared that his men are "ready and are responding to any source of fire"; the militia consequently took part in the fighting against the Turkish-backed forces at the villages of Marnaz, Ain Dukna, Shirwa and Mount Lilon in late January 2018.
 On 6 March 2018, the Northern Democratic Brigade's contingents in eastern Syria, based in Raqqa and Deir ez-Zor Governorate, announced that they would be transferred to Afrin.
 After the Turkish-led forces captured Afrin, the Northern Democratic Brigade mostly relocated to Manbij, even joining the Manbij Military Council.

 By September 2018, 25 fighters of the militia completed a special forces training at the Zaqour al-Zawiya camp.
 By early 2019, the Northern Democratic Brigade had rejoined the Deir ez-Zor campaign against ISIL, and was taking part in the Battle of Baghuz Fawqani.

 When Turkey launched an invasion of north-eastern Syria, the Northern Democratic Brigade announced that it would fight with the rest of the SDF against the Turkish-led forces.
 The unit consequently fought at Ras al-Ayn and Tell Abyad.
 In late 2020, the group was among the forces defending Ayn Issa from the Turkish military and Syrian National Army.

 In August–September 2023, the Northern Democratic Brigade supported operations by the SDF to defeat a tribal uprising in the Deir ez-Zor Governorate.
 At least five members of the militia were killed during the fighting.

+In February 2026, the Syrian Interior Ministry opened a settlement center for members affiliated with the Syrian Democratic Forces (SDF) in Idlib, due to the state’s desire to allow for the settlement of the status of members from the province who were fighting with the SDF, within the formations of the Northern Democratic Brigade and the remnants of the Syrian Revolutionaries Front.
+During the battles that led to the decline of the SDF’s influence, hundreds of Arab fighters announced their defection from it in Raqqa, Deir ez-Zor and the Aleppo countryside, but this did not extend to the fighters from Idlib Governorate, specifically the elements of the Northern Democratic Brigade affiliated with the SDF, led by Absi al-Taha (known as "Abu Omar al-Idlibi"), and Jaysh al-Thuwar leader Abdul Malik Bard (known as "Abu Ali Bard").

+When the SDF was dissolved in August 2026, the Northern Democratic Brigade and other Arab-majority units were sidelined and refused integration into the Syrian Army.
+Abu Omar al-Idlibi argued that "Arabs in the SDF are the biggest losers" in regard of the agreement between the Syrian government and the SDF, assuming that the pro-SDF Arabs were viewed as "traitors" by Ahmed al-Sharaa's government.